Yoink It · local install guide

 Terminal — macOS

-An empty log right after a download attempt means Chrome never even launched the helper.
+No log file at all (or empty) right after a download attempt means Chrome never even launched the helper.
 On macOS that's almost always a TCC/path issue — make sure you ran the installer (it copies the helper to ~/Library/Application Support/, outside the protected Documents/Desktop/Downloads folders).
-On Windows that means the registry key or manifest path is wrong — re-run bootstrap.ps1 and fully restart Chrome.
+On Windows that means the native host didn't register — re-run yoinkit-setup.exe, then fully quit and reopen Chrome.

 Button doesn't appear on the page